epit3d/spycer/README.md

 # spycer
 Slicer 3d UI

-Not my implementation - will be refactored by me.
+It is not my implementation - will be refactored by me.